 For each log file type, the Wavence SCM device stores a maximum of five log files.
 When the maximum number is exceeded, the oldest log file is deleted.
-See 2.9 "To retrieve log files stored by Wavence devices" (p.
-68) for more information about retrieving logs.
+See 2.10 "To retrieve log files stored by Wavence devices using the NFM-P" (p.
+76) for more information about retrieving logs.